-If what has been going on in the world of television seems pretty chaotic and experimental, both artistically and technically, remember those first crystal radio sets you bought.
+If what has been going on in the world of television seems pretty chaotic and experimental, both artisotic and experimental, both a distinctionally and technically, remember those first crystal radio sets you bought.
 And then think today how easily you tune in as Toscanini conducts a symphony in New York!

-What You Should Know About Vitamins.
+What You Should Know About Vitamins ...